Interferometry of black holes with Hawking radiation: Imaging of black holes with Hawking radiation

 where $\bs{X}_\text{im}$ denotes coordinates in the image plane.

-To check our imaging method, we present analytic evaluation of images for the following model correlation function $G=G_1+\widetilde G_2$ which includes important features of the correlation function coming from Hawking radiation of the Schwarzscild black hole:
+To check our imaging method, we analytically evaluate images for the model correlation function $G=G_1+\widetilde G_2$, which includes important features of the correlation function of Hawking radiation \anno{from the Schwarzschild-de Sitter black hole:}

-where transmission and reflection coefficients are replaced with the unit step function which reflect the preperty of perfect absorption of black holes.
-The parameter $\ell_*$ denotes the critical angular momentum of perfect absorption corresponding to the photon sphere and $\Delta:=\theta-\pi/2$ is the angle between an observing point and the optical axis.
-This model well represents the correlation function of Hawking radiation in the eikonal region. $g_1,g_2$ are constants of which values depend on surface gravity of horizons
+\anno{Here, $P_\ell$ is the Legendre polynomial.} The transmission and reflection coefficients are replaced with the unit step function to reflect the property of perfect absorption of black holes.
+The parameter $\ell_*$ denotes the critical angular momentum of perfect absorption corresponding to the photon sphere, and $\Delta:=\theta-\pi/2$ is the angle between an observing point and the optical axis. \anno{In the eikonal limit, the critical impact parameter of photons is $\ell_*/\omega$ which corresponds to the size of the black hole shadow.} This model well represents the correlation function of Hawking radiation in the eikonal region.
+The constants $g_1$ and $g_2$ depend on the surface gravity of horizons